-5.2.1 One longitudinal tensile test specimen, three transverse bending test specimens and a set of ISO V-type notched bar impact test specimens longitudinal and transverse are to be taken from the sample cylin ders according to 5.1.1 and 5.1.2.
-The notched bar impact test specimens are to be tested at -20 °C.
+5.4.1 From the first sample cylinder according to 5.2 one longitudinal tensile test specimen, three transverse bending test specimens and a set of ISO V-type notched bar impact test specimens are to be taken in longitudinal or transverse direction.
+The notched bar impact test specimens are to be tested at - 20 °C. The average impact work shall be at least 35 J.